 If you hired a scooter, you can easily make a stop here for a panoramic view over Jungut Batu with Mount Agung in the background.

-You can rent kayaks for IDR 100k (US$ 7.10) for one hour to go around the Mangrove Forest but I had a hard time kayaking since there were so many boats.
+Another popular thing to do in Nusa Lembongan is renting kayaks for IDR 100k (US$ 7.10) for one hour to go around the Mangrove Forest.
+Unfortunately, I had a hard time kayaking since there were too many boats.
 Alternatively, a short boat ride with a guide should cost around IDR 150k (US$ 10.60) per person.

 A few restaurants are also available at the beginning of Mangrove Forest.
 I had lunch at Nano Nano House that serves delicious Mie Goreng and refreshing smoothies.